 Best Running Hydration Pack for Trail Running

-Anyone spending hours on the trail will get proper hydration with the Black Diamond Distance 4 Hydration Vest.
-There are many storage options while still being lightweight—7.05 ounces without water, to be precise.
+Anyone spending hours on the trail will need proper hydration.
+Go prepared with the Black Diamond Distance 4 Hydration Vest.
+There are many storage options while still being lightweight—weighing just 7.05 ounces without water.

-Instead of a reservoir, it comes with two 500 millilitre soft flasks.
+Instead of a reservoir, it comes with two 500 ml soft flasks.
 There’s stretch mesh seemingly everywhere, giving you a cool, comfortable run.
-I also appreciated the dry, protected device pocket that expanded to store my phone and other valuable items.
+There's also a dry, protected device pocket that expanded to store your phone and other valuable items.

 - Stretch mesh